Aleksei Balabanov: Death

-Balabanov struggled to cope with the death of actor and close friend Sergei Bodrov Jr., who was killed during the Kolka–Karmadon rock ice slide while filming of Bodrov Jr.'s later-cancelled film Messenger in September 2002.
-Also killed by the mudslide where 41 cast and crew members of Messenger, many of whom had also worked with Balabanov.
-Balabanov felt guilt over Bodrov Jr.'s death as he had suggested the shooting location to him.
-Prior to that, in 2000, actress Tuyara Svinoboeva was killed in a car crash during the shoot of The River.
+Balabanov struggled to cope with the death of actor and close friend Sergei Bodrov Jr., who was killed during the Kolka–Karmadon rock ice slide while filming Bodrov Jr.'s later-cancelled film Messenger in September 2002.
+Also killed by the mudslide were 41 cast and crew members of Messenger, many of whom had also worked with Balabanov.
+Balabanov felt guilty over Bodrov Jr.'s death as he had suggested the shooting location to him.
+Prior to that, in 2000, actress Tuyara Svinoboeva had been killed in a car crash during the shoot of The River.
 Balabanov's alcohol consumption increased considerably and he died on 18 May 2013 of a heart attack.

 Balabanov was buried near his father's grave at Smolensky Cemetery in St. Petersburg.

 Unfinished projects

 Prior to his death, Balabanov was reportedly planning to make a film on Stalin, portraying him as a 'godfather of crime'.

-After a fatal car crash on set, Balabanov's film The River about a leper colony in Yakutia was released as a short film with unfilmed parts of the story narrated by voiceover.
+After a fatal car crash on set, Balabanov's film The River about a leper colony in Yakutia was released as a short film with a voiceover narrating unfilmed parts of the story.

 Legacy

-Largely due to the popularity of Brother and Brother 2, Balabanov enjoys a legendary status in Russia, and is frequently cited as one of Russia's greatest ever film directors.
+Largely due to the popularity of Brother and Brother 2, Balabanov is frequently cited as one of Russia's greatest ever film directors.